Eden-Eldith/Gosport_metorite_simulator/README.md

 ## 📊 Data Source

+**The `Meteorite_Landings.csv` file is included in this repository for immediate use!**

-The project uses NASA's Meteorite Landings dataset:
+The dataset originates from NASA's Meteorite Landings database:
 > [NASA Meteorite Landings Dataset](https://data.nasa.gov/dataset/meteorite-landings)

-Download `Meteorite_Landings.csv` and place it in the project root directory.
+To update with the latest data or explore the full dataset, you can download directly from NASA's portal.

 ---